 Many scammers love to use poetry and love songs and send them over to you as a way to win you over.
 Back to the last point of moving quickly, they will shower you with flattery very early on even when they barely know you.

 If your relationship is long distance, scammers use that to their advantage to why they can’t meet.
 Even if you travel to where they claim to live, they always comes up with an excuse on why they can’t get together with you.

 Guilt trip or “ghosting.”

 If you decline to “lend” money or suspect they are not what they seem, the scammer can become irate and make you feel guilty for accusing them or by not giving money.
 This usually results in them fabricating another situation that requires money.
 If you stand your ground on not giving money or you do send money to them, the scammer disappears, known as “ghosting”, by no longer contacting you and replying to any messages or calls.

 Prevent yourself from being scammed

 Overall, the best thing to practice is the old adage: If it’s too good to be true, it probably is.
 Don’t share personal or compromising photos or videos, which can be used as blackmail by scammers.
 Use Google Image Search to help confirm that the pictures they send or show in their profile are who they say they are and not a catfish account.
 (But be warned: basic Google Search and People Search services may not be enough or accurate.)
-Finally, avoid giving out any personal information, (including credit card numbers, passwords, and addresses) never give money to someone you met online, and if you agree to meet in person, let a close friend or family know, and always meet in a public area.
+Avoid giving out any personal information, (including credit card numbers, passwords, and addresses) and never give money to someone you met online.
+If you agree to meet in person, let a close friend or family know, and always meet in a public area.